Three chair caning design samples

 Wide binding cane seat on rustic hickory rocker

 The spline cane chair on the left in the picture below has a routed-out channel on the top side of the seat.
 A sheet of machine-woven cane webbing is tamped down into the channel.
-Then it’s held in place with white glue or hide glue and a “V” shaped piece of rattan reed “spline”.
+Then it’s held in place with white glue or hide glue and a “V” shaped piece of rattan reed “spline.”

 So, what do you call this kind of chair seat weaving; “spline cane”, “cane webbing”, “machine-woven” or “pressed cane”?
+Let me know in the comment section below.

 Spline cane or cane webbing seat on the left and hand caning or hole-to-hole caning on the right.